elibroftw/blog.elijahlopez.ca/content/posts/docker-guide.md

   - When a line is changed or a reference to the host on a line is modified, that layer and the layers below it are rebuilt
 - `ENV VAR=value`: a way to define environment variables (usage: `$VAR`)
   - We want to define environment variables just before where they are used to minimize rebuilds (an exception can be made if it's permanent)
 - `FROM`: an image to build off of.
 If we want to run an application, we would need an operating system.
-I recommend `alpine` or `fedora`
+I recommend `almalinux`, an RHEL-ABI equivalent which is downstream from CentOS Stream which is downstream from Fedora.
+Ideally the "server" distro is the same OS family as your preferred desktop distro, so that you learn one way to operate a system.
 - `COPY`: copy files from host into the image
   - This is a layer where changing files on the host can trigger a rebuild of the layer and subsequent layers
   - We want to COPY the absolute minimum into the image such as just the dependency list and lock file (package.json, yarn.lock, requirements.txt, custom whl files, Pipfile, Pipfile.lock)